-YEAR 8 Storytelling
+YEAR 8 Applying the Elements

-In Year 8 Drama, students will experiment with non realism and alternative ways to tell engaging stories.
-Movement and ritualistic language are explored using soundscapes to enhance the overall mood and create tension.
-Working collaboratively, students devise, rehearse and refine a performance.
+In Year 8 Drama, students will experiment with non realism and alternative ways of creating performances.
+Movements are exaggerated and characters are explored using sound and technical elements to enhance the overall mood and create tension.
+Working collaboratively, students create a character, devise scenarios, rehearse and refine a performance.
 Using oral and written literacy skills, they analyse, evaluate and respond to performances.